Flowers Foods (FLO) Long-Term Debt Issuances (2016 - 2026)

 Flowers Foods (FLO) has disclosed Long-Term Debt Issuances for 18 consecutive years, with $40.0 million as the latest value for Q1 2026.

-- Long-Term Debt Issuances was $40.0 million for Q1 2026 at Flowers Foods, down from $99.3 million in the prior quarter.
+- Long-Term Debt Issuances for Q1 2026 was $40.0 million at Flowers Foods, down from $99.3 million in the prior quarter.

-- In the past five years, Long-Term Debt Issuances ranged from a high of $843.8 million in Q2 2025 to a low of -$167.6 million in Q4 2022.
+- The five-year high for Long-Term Debt Issuances was $843.8 million in Q2 2025, with the low at -$167.6 million in Q4 2022.

-- Biggest YoY gain for Long-Term Debt Issuances was 618.11% in 2025; the steepest drop was 78.77% in 2025.
+- Peak annual rise in Long-Term Debt Issuances hit 618.11% in 2025, while the deepest fall reached 78.77% in 2025.

-- Flowers Foods' Long-Term Debt Issuances stood at -$167.6 million in 2022, then skyrocketed by 155.44% to $92.9 million in 2023, then plummeted by 58.02% to $39.0 million in 2024, then skyrocketed by 154.62% to $99.3 million in 2025, then tumbled by 59.72% to $40.0 million in 2026.
+- Over 5 years, Long-Term Debt Issuances stood at -$167.6 million in 2022, then surged by 155.44% to $92.9 million in 2023, then tumbled by 58.02% to $39.0 million in 2024, then surged by 154.62% to $99.3 million in 2025, then crashed by 59.72% to $40.0 million in 2026.